siddharth-ravi/CarND-PID-Control-Project/README.md

 ## Introduction
 The objective of this project is to use PID control to drive a car smoothly around a test track in a simulator.
 Two different controllers have been attempted with contrasting driving behaviours.

-Smooth Driving: To drive the car smoothly around the test track at a moderate speed
+**Smooth Driving**: To drive the car smoothly around the test track at a moderate speed

-Fast Driving: To drive the car fast touching a maximum speed of 100 kmph without any incidents
+**Fast Driving**: To drive the car fast touching a maximum speed of 100 kmph without any incidents

 ---